 We currently run most of our clubs from Fordwater School, which is fully wheelchair accessible.
 It has disabled changing and toilet facilities and hoist facilities in the swimming pool.
 Furthermore, it is a fully equipped sensory environment.

 The Child Profile Form completed by a parent/carer to obtain membership of PACSO will help us to assess the individual needs of the child/young person coming to PACSO.
 We will always provide 1:1 care at all of our clubs for every child that needs it.
-In exceptional circumstances we will also provide 2:1 care for any child who needs that extra level of support.
+In exceptional circumstances we will also provide 2:1 care for any child who needs this extra level of support.

 What training are the staff supporting children and young people with SEND had or are having?

 - All staff undergo induction training which includes disability awareness.